-Search engine optimization is fully reliant on Google’s algorithm, and with this algorithm often tweaked to increase user interfacing, you have to be aware of the changes that are made to the algorithm, and how these can affect your optimization.
+Search engine optimisation is fully reliant on Google’s algorithm, and with this algorithm often tweaked to increase user interfacing, you have to be aware of the changes that are made to the algorithm, and how these can affect your optimisation.

 Top 8 SEO Pitfalls to Avoid in 2022

 When it comes to SEO, there are many pitfalls, but we’ve gone beyond the obvious and put forward what we can see to be issues arising in the year ahead.
 Once you alleviate these issues and streamline your process, growth is basically guaranteed.

 When you don’t have a fantastic, well thought out and attainable goal in mind, you can find your SEO process to be meandering, and lacking clear direction.
 This can lead to a feeling of ‘winging it’ and lead to content and SEO becoming directionless and ill-defined.
 This lack of defined goals can lead to your strategy not really fulfilling a good purpose, and this is subtly noticeable to people visiting your website as well as Google’s algorithm.